eparlato/christmas-lights-kata/christmas-lights-backlog.md

 Send a sequence of commands on a 1x1 grid, implement ON/OFF command cases on a 1x1 grid.
 X Send an empty sequence of commands.
 X
 Send a command on several lights on a 3x3 grid, such as TOGGLE 0,0 -> 2,2.
 X Send a sequence of commands on a 4x4 grid.
 Launch Santa's sequence.
-Refactoring: XXX
+Refactoring: XXXX

 ### GOAL 3: app with lights version 2